hvillase/ptexto/README.md

 A pattern for modular lists in SuperCollider.

 ## Introduction
-This pattern is designed to get the modulo of a list values.
+This pattern is designed to get the modulo operation form a list of numbers.

-## Instalation
+## Installation
 Clone the respository and put the folder in your SuperCollider Extensions.